-The 4th of July is just around the corner and that means people across the country are trying to lock down their Independence Day plans.
-If you're hoping to spend the day visiting your local park — sparking the grill and sparklers alike — you might just be wondering if you can light fireworks in a public park, especially on the 4th of July, because you've already stocked up.
+The Fourth of July is just around the corner and that means people across the country are trying to lock down their Independence Day plans.
+If you're hoping to spend the day visiting your local park — sparking the grill and sparklers alike — you just might be wondering if you can light fireworks in a public park, because you've already stocked up on all those Roman candles, bottle rockets, and fountains.
+Plus it just wouldn’t be the Fourth of July without a fun barbecue and pyrotechnics.

 For example, in Wisconsin, cylinder fountains, cone fountains, sparklers, and small smoke devices are legal, according to the APA.
 However, setting off fireworks is prohibited in “state parks and forests as well as state-owned public hunting and fishing properties,” and comes with a $200 fine, according to the Wisconsin Department of Natural Resources website.
 Check your own state’s fireworks regulations before purchasing any bottle rockets or Roman candles this year.